Skip to content

 1. Wellness blog

-When the body comes into contact with the allergen, the immune system produces antibodies to fight these “harmful” substances by tagging them so that the next time the body encounters the allergen, histamines are released, triggering the allergic reaction and symptoms.
-(5) A common strategy to decrease allergy symptoms is taking antihistamines.
+A common strategy to decrease allergy symptoms is to take antihistamines.
 Over-the-counter and prescription antihistamines can have side effects such as drowsiness, fatigue, headaches, insomnia, nausea, or rashes.
-(11) There are, however, some dietary supplements for allergies that may help relieve symptoms in allergy sufferers—with less risk of side effects.
+(12) There are, however, some dietary supplements that may help relieve symptoms among allergy sufferers—with less risk of side effects.
+Read on to learn more about the many foods, herbs, supplement ingredients that may help improve allergy symptoms.
+Here are the top 9 foods and supplements to help relieve allergy symptoms:

 Certain nutrients and herbs may help individuals who suffer from seasonal allergies.

-Some herbs, nutrients, and even foods may help reduce allergy symptoms.
+Some herbs, nutrients, and foods may help improve allergy symptoms.
+Learn all about the top supplements and foods that help improve allergy symptoms below:

 Vitamin D is a fat-soluble vitamin that helps regulate immune function.
 Vitamin D deficiency is linked to allergic asthma, allergic nasal congestion, anaphylaxis, and eczema.
-(13) A 2019 randomized, double-blind, placebo-controlled trial demonstrated that vitamin D supplementation along with allergy medications improved symptoms in vitamin D-deficient individuals.
-(1) Another study in 2019 showed that people receiving allergy shots had better outcomes to the treatment if they had optimal vitamin D levels.
-(7)
+A 2019 randomized, double-blind, placebo-controlled trial demonstrated that taking a vitamin D supplement along with allergy medications improved symptoms in vitamin D-deficient individuals.
+(2) Another study in 2019 showed that people receiving allergy shots had better outcomes to their treatment if they had optimal vitamin D levels.
+(8)

 When used alongside an allergy medication, Vitamin D supplementation may improve allergic symptoms.